Unlike SQL, Cypher does not allow direct comparisons with NULL (like = NULL). Instead, it has special operators.

 Ensures a property must exist.

-👉 Every User
+👉 Every User must have an email.

 c) Node Key Constraint